Skip to content

 API key: To use xmemory APIs or integrations (including MCP), you need an API key.
 Get one from the xmemory console.
 Copy and securely store the key.
 Never share your API key publicly.

 Add xmemory as a custom connector from claude.ai or Claude Desktop; once added, it shows up on the mobile apps too.
+The screenshots below are from Claude Desktop — claude.ai has the same layout.

 The fastest way is the Add to Claude.ai button on your instance’s Connect page in the xmemory console — it deep-links straight to the Add custom connector dialog with the name and MCP URL pre-filled.
 To add it manually, follow the steps below.